The Carbon Cash-Back Solution

 When pollution is free we get too much of it.

-The IMF, World Bank, IPCC, OECD, World Economic Forum, and nearly all US economists say carbon pricing is our most powerful tool to reduce climate pollution.
+The IMF, World Bank, IPCC, OECD, World Economic Forum, and thousands of US economists from across the political spectrum say carbon pricing is our most powerful tool to reduce climate pollution.

 Carbon Cash-Back rapidly reduces climate pollution by putting a steadily increasing carbon fee on fossil fuel production and imports.
 Most families will receive more money each month in their cash-back dividend than they pay in total higher prices.
 US businesses will be made more competitive through border carbon adjustments because most other countries pollute more per unit of goods produced than the US.
 This trade adjustment will strongly motivate other countries to match the US carbon price, making this a powerful, global climate solution.

-Here is the elevator pitch for the policy: Carbon Fee and Dividend
+Here is an elevator pitch version of the policy: Carbon Fee and Dividend

 Carbon Cash-Back will incentivize the energy efficiency, innovation, transition, and drawdown we need.
 Additional complimentary policies are also needed, but experts say border-adjusted cash-back carbon pricing is necessary to address climate pollution at the pace and scale we need for our safety.